fear-ai/wpages/PContent.md

 - When table delimiter is `tab`, tabs are preserved between cells.
 - Markdown output preserves whitespace inside fenced code blocks and only trims trailing spaces; other lines are normalized.
+- Dangling list or heading markers (`-`, `1.`, `####`) are merged with the next non-blank line and the following text is trimmed; markers with no content are dropped.
+- Adjacent inline constructs (links/images and trailing parentheses) are separated with a single space to avoid run-together output.

 ## CLI Options (Ordered Groups)
 - Standard options: --input, --output-dir, --lines, --bytes, --csv,